 BA in Theology

 Students may follow this route full-time over three years or part-time over six years.
 Full-time students attend college for a minimum of two days per week, with an assessed placement which occupies up to three days per week.
 The balance between academic study and time in the placement can vary according to a particular student’s needs and situation; some students are church-based, with their placement work taking up approximately half their time, and others are college-based, with their placement work taking up approximately one-sixth of their time.
-Part-time students attend college for a minimum of one day per week.
+Part-time students attend college for a minimum of one day per week but also need to allow time each week to prepare for lectures and study for their assignments

-Students may follow this route in either of the two modes: taught mode, attending college for up to four days a week full-time (one day a week part-time); or distance learning mode (part-time), which requires no attendance but comparable study hours.
+Students may follow this route in either of two patterns: full-time, attending college for up to four days a week or part-time which is normally one day.
 Full-time students have three years to complete.
-Part-time students have up to nine years, though those studying in taught mode will normally complete within six years.
+Part-time students have up to six years to complete.

-Both routes can help you develop your critical, analytical, interpretative and communication skills, equipping you for many different careers.
+Studying Theology can help you develop your critical, analytical, interpretative and communication skills, equipping you for many different careers.
 The part-time options allow you to develop your knowledge and sharpen your skills while continuing in your regular employment or ministry.
-The Distance learning mode of study means that you have more flexibility to set your own pace, and to study whenever and wherever suits you best.
-Transfer from one route to another, or one mode or pattern of study to another, is often possible, once in your programme.

 The options are summarized in the table below.